 - 2 apples

-After grinding the oats in a food processor, simply do the same with your apples until they look more like applesauce.
+After grinding the oats in a food processor, do the same with your apples until they look more like applesauce.
 Combine all the ingredients in a large mixing bowl until you reach a doughy consistency.
-You can use cookie cutters or place them in rounds on a floured cookie sheet, then bake at 350 degrees for about 15 minutes.
-To learn more about this process, read more at Three Olives Branch.
+You can use cookie cutters or place them in rounds on a floured cookie sheet, then bake at 350 degrees Fahrenheit for about 15 minutes.
+Easy, right?

 Jerky is an easy-to-make — albeit time-consuming — snack for any time of year, though many ideal ingredients are in season in the fall.
 Sweet potatoes and carrots both make excellent, flavorful jerky for your pup, so you can see which your fur baby likes best.